Earthquake of magnitude 3.5 jolts Manipur's Ukhrul

-The earthquake occurred at 5.01 a.m.
-According to the NCS, the earthquake occurred at a depth of 20 kilometres.
+The earthquake occurred at 5.01 am.
+According to the NCS, the earthquake occurred at a depth of 20 km.

 No reports of casualties or damages are known yet.

-According to the NCS, it occurred at a depth of 10 kilometres.

-While the first quake of magnitude 4.4 was felt at 4.09 a.m. at a depth of 10 kilometres, the second one was of magnitude 3.1 was felt at 4.22 a.m. at a depth of 5 kilometres.
+While the first quake of magnitude 4.4 was felt at 4.09 am at a depth of 10 kilometres, the second one was of magnitude 3.1 was felt at 4.22 am at a depth of 5 km.

 COMMents